nasser/nasser.github.io/_posts/2015-11-02-pattern-overloading.md

       return 0;
     }

+Python goes *even further* and uses parentheses to denote [tuple literals](https://docs.python.org/2/tutorial/datastructures.html#tuples-and-sequences).
 My argument is not that this is overly difficult to learn, but that it is a burden on programmers to no meaningful gain.
 There is very little in the text of the code to remind the reader which particular interpretation of a pattern they are encountering.
 You are expected to memorize the different cases and the control flow keywords to get by.

 The argument tends to be that there is a small number of symbols on the QWERTY keyboards we inherited, and that we have to make do<sup>[1]</sup>.
 I don't quite buy that.
 I think this is sloppy design that has persisted due to programmer comfort over the years.